galexandrade/react-hooks-concept/README.md

 ### Custom Hooks \o/

-React allow us to create custom hooks using native hooks inside it, whitch is great, because we can share funtionalities across components.
+React allows us to create custom hooks using native hooks inside it, whitch is great, because we can share funtionalities across components.
 Lets take a look in an example:

 Step 1 - Create your custom hook